Kruecke/japomoc/README.md

 ### Installing on Windows
 These instructions base on Visual Studio 2013 Professional, but the free "Express" version should be absolutely sufficient for the build process.
 You can get a copy of it at http://www.visualstudio.com.
 Besides that, you need Git to download the recent copy of JaPomoC.
 You can get this free software at http://git-scm.com/download/win.
 Last but not least, get a copy of Cmake at http://www.cmake.org/.
 Install these three tools and move on to the next step.

-#### Installing SFML
+#### Getting SFML
 JaPomoC depends on the "Simple and Fast Multimedia Library".
 Get a copy of the library for your version of Visual Studio at http://www.sfml-dev.org/download/sfml/2.2/.
 Grab a 32 bit version, otherwise you have to alter this instruction slightly later on.
-Create a folder `Sources` somewhere and place the extracted folder `SFML-2.2` from the downloaded archive into it.
+Create a folder `Sources` somewhere and place the folder `SFML-2.2` from the downloaded archive into it.

-#### Installing JaPomoC
+#### Building JaPomoC
 Next, start the installed Program "Git Bash" and switch to your created `Sources` folder.
 ```
 $ cd my/path/to/Sources